liangjun-jiang/designing-distributed-system/part-1-single-node-pattern.md

 Consequently, building a portable application requires that the application know how to introspect its environment and find the appropriate MySQL service to connect to.
 This process is called service discovery, and the system that performs this discovery and linking is commonly called a service broker.

 ### Using an Ambassador to Do Experimentation or Request Splitting
-比如isupergw (超网)

 ## Adapter 模式
 In the adapter pattern, the adapter container is used to modify the interface of the application container so that it conforms to some predefined interface that is expected of all applications.
-For exam‐ ple, an adapter might ensure that an application implements a consistent monitoring interface.
+For example, an adapter might ensure that an application implements a consistent monitoring interface.
 Or it might ensure that log files are always written to stdout or any number of other conventions.
 ### Monitoring
 Applying the adapter pattern to monitoring, we see that the application container is simply the application that we want to monitor.
 The adapter container contains the tools for transforming the monitoring interface exposed by the application container into the interface expected by the general- purpose monitoring system.

-使用场景：抓log
-Hands On: Using Prometheus for Monitoring
 ### Logging
 Systems might divide their logs into different levels (such as debug, info, warning, and error) with each level going into a different file.
 Some might simply log to stdout and stderr.
 This is especially problematic in the world of containerized applications where there is a general expectation that your containers will log to stdout, because that is what is available via commands like docker logs or kubectl logs.